-Financing receivables are financial assets with fixed or determinable payments that are not quoted in an active market and principally comprise murabahas, istisna'a, wakala receivables and leased assets.
+Financing receivables are financial assets with fixed or determinable payments that are not quoted in an active market and principally comprise of Islamic financing facilities including murabahas, istisna'a, ijara, tawarruq, mudaraba, wakala receivables and leased assets, as well as other financing receivables and advances.
 The financing receivables are stated at amortised cost using effective profit rate.